Sliabh Luachra: History

 This area remained undisturbed and largely unaccounted for until the agrarian disturbances of the Rockite movement in the 1820s.
 The Rockite movement began in West Limerick in the summer of 1821.
 The first leader of the Rockite movement, known as Captain Rock, was a Patrick Dillane who may have come from the Sliabh Luachra area.
 Many of the leaders of the movement hid in Sliabh Luachra, thereby creating British Government concern over the area's preponderance of outlaws and rebels.
 Further, the Government was not receiving any revenues from the area and was unable to control the 960 square miles due to lack of roads and communication.

 A report by James Weale on the Crown Lands of County Cork addressed the Government's apprehensions in the House of Commons.
 It also pointed out that, in the summer, farmers from North Kerry and parts of West Limerick would transport butter on horseback via a mountain path through the Rockchapel to Newmarket, two firkins per horse.
 There, it was transferred to horse carts carrying 24 firkins and sent on to the largest butter market in the world in Cork City.
 In 1830, these farmers sent 30,000 firkins valued at 52,000, with much of it passing through the Rockchapel mountain path.

 This report then initiated a program of road building, including the road from Castle Island to Clonbanin, from Ballydesmond to Newmarket, and the new line road, along the Feale Valley from Feales Bridge through Rockchapel to Newmarket, The engineering work on these roads and bridges was completed by Richard Griffith, who later became well known in Ireland through his Griffith valuations of 1852.
 The report also created the village of Kingwilliamstown (Ballydesmond), as was a model farm at Glencollins near Ballydesmond.
 Here, it was demonstrated that good grass could be grown on peaty soil by the use of burnt lime, resulting in the building of lime kilns in and around the Sliabh Luachra area.

-In 1896, Gneeveeguilla was the scene of the devastating moving bog, a landslide which wiped out an entire family as they slept.
+In 1896, Gneeveguilla was the scene of the devastating moving bog, a landslide which wiped out an entire family as they slept.